Greenhouse Gas Inventory

 The graph below displays the breakdown of emissions of the University (including the School of Medicine and School of Nursing) based on carbon emitting activity in 2015.
 The "Other" category includes waste, refrigerants and fertilizers.

 Duke's transportation footprint is comprised of three major sources which contribute the following percentages to Duke's overall GHG footprint:

 - Commuter travel (13%), employees commuting from their home to work;

 - Air travel (20%), faculty/staff work travel, sports team travel, and school-related student travel; and

 - Fleet (1%), all bus and university vehicles operated for directly work-related purposes.

-Successful transportation demand management programs have helped to decrease the number of commuters driving alone to campus from 85 percent in 2004 to 70 percent in 2014.
-However, overall transportation emissions continue to rise as the employee population grows and employees live further from campus.
+Successful transportation demand management programs have helped to decrease the number of commuters driving alone to campus from 85 percent in 2004 to 79 percent in 2015.
+However, the percentage of commuters driving alone to Duke increased from 70 percent in 2014 to 79 percent in 2015.
+This reduction in use of alternative transportation options may be due in part to lower gasoline prices.

 Energy use at Duke has a significant impact on the environmental footprint of the University.
 According to Duke's 2015 GHG inventory, energy comprises 64 percent of the University's GHG emissions.

 Formerly, on site energy emissions stemmed primarily from combustion of coal to produce steam in two campus steam plants.
 As part of the Climate Action Plan, Duke has renovated both the East Campus steam plant and West Campus steam plant to burn natural gas instead of coal.
 As of 2011, Duke eliminated coal use from campus completely.
 Duke’s emissions from campus steam plants decreased 38 percent as of 2014 compared to a 2007 baseline.

 As of 2015, Duke's overall energy emissions are down 33 percent compared to a 2007 baseline.